mapbox/mapbox-android-demo/README.md

 The string `mapbox-android-sdk` varies based on the **directory name of your SDK source**, so adjust it if you aren't using the default.

+## Usage with IntelliJ

+After tweaking your `build.gradle` file, start a new IntelliJ project by importing `./build.gradle`.

+## Screenshots

 *Satellite*

 ![Satellite](https://raw2.github.com/bleege/MapBoxAndroidDemo/master/20140209-satellite.png)